mqraitem/CS655-Networks-Final-Project/README.md

 $ sudo mv [chromedriver file] /usr/bin
 ```

-You should now be able to run the test_script_freq.py.
+Finally, please modify the url in the script to match your setup url.
+Now, you should be able to run the test_script_freq.py.
 Feel free to modify the simulation parameters inside the script.